 Towels and bed linen for four are provided.
 Guests are required to bring their own cot bedding if using the travel cot for an infant.
-Guests should also bring their own beach towels - bath towels are not permitted to leave the cottage.
+Guests should also bring their own beach towels.

 In addition to all of the usual items you would expect to find in a self-catering cottage, we have also provided:

 Dishwasher; washing machine; iron & ironing board; travel cot; high chair; plastic crockery and cutlery for children; umbrella; 3 x hot water bottles; wi-fi; TV (with FreeSat) and DVD player; telephone (with Honesty Box); some basic provisions and cleaning products; books and DVDs; garden furniture (summer months only).
 We provide one basket of logs for the wood burning stove (during winter months), with details of where you can purchase more locally.

 Regrettably, North Lodge is not suitable for wheelchair users.
 Being an old cottage, doorways are too narrow and both entrances have small steps.